 Thames Trail Ultra

-The Thames Trail Ultra, previously known as the Thames Trot, is 47 miles along the most picturesque parts of the river.
+The Thames Trail Ultra, previously known as the Thames Trot, is 48 miles of quietly beautiful scenery.
 The race takes place in October and follows along the Thames Path and Ridgeway National Trails.
-Since 2024, the race has been finishing in Henley-on-Thames, where runners are able to have better access to showers, hot food and drinks, and changing facilities - a welcome reward for a taxing challenge.
+Since 2024, The trail starts in Iffley, Oxfordshire and finishes in the lovely Henley-on-Thames.
+Upon finishing the ultramarathon, be sure to reward yourself with tea and hot soup offered at the finish.

-For those travelling by train, the event operates a shuttle bus from Oxford station to the start line.
+For those travelling by train, the event operates a shuttle bus from Oxford station to the start line line in previous years.
 Please consult the website for the most up to date information.

 Glasgow to Edinburgh Ultra

 The Glasgow to Edinburgh Ultra, aka G2E Ultra, takes place annually in October and has a relatively flat terrain along its 57 miles.
 The race starts at the Riverside Museum in Glasgow and finishes at the Saughton Sports Complex in Edinburgh.
-You’ll follow various canals and rivers along the route, including the River Kelvin, the Forth and Clyde Canal, and the Water of Leith.
+You’ll traverse rolling green countryside and some iconic sights, including the Falkirk Wheel and the ancient Antonine Wall.

 If you need to get back to Glasgow after the race, there are regular trains running to Glasgow Central from Edinburgh Waverley with CrossCountry.
 Alternatively, you can travel south into England, with CrossCountry services stopping at key stations such as Newcastle and Durham.